UnixJunkie/FASMIFRA/README.md

 # Installing the software

-On Linux, you need python3-rdkit to be installed.

 For OCaml programmers, you can clone this repository then type 'make && make install'.
 Note that you need to have opam installed and configured.